-The occurrence at the treatment initiation of a feverish generalised erythema associated with pustules may be a symptom of acute generalised exanthemous pustulosis (AGEP) (see section 4.8).
-This reaction requires amoxicillin/clavulanic acid discontinuation and contraindicates any subsequent administration of amoxicillin.
+The occurrence at the treatment initiation of a feverish generalised erythema associated with pustula may be a symptom of acute generalised exanthematous pustulosis (AGEP) (see Section 4.8).
+This reaction requires Co-Amoxiclav discontinuation and contra-indicates any subsequent administration of amoxicillin.